sp12356/SpotifyML/README.md

 - pip (Python package manager)

 ## Installation
-1. Clone the repository:
+1. Clone the repository.
-2. Install the required dependencies:
+2. Install the required dependencies: pip install -r requirements.txt

 ## Usage
 1. Ensure you have your Spotify listening history CSV file ready.
 You can request this data from Spotify.